Born Naked (RuPaul's Drag Race): Episode

 On the main stage, RuPaul welcomes fellow judges Visage, Kressley, and Ross Mathews, as well as guest judge Kathy Griffin.
-Katya presents a red outfit, then bends over to reveal her buttocks.
-Miss Fame wears a poncho, and Tempest DuJour's outfit is attached with fake crabs.
-Max uses crutches, and Ginger Minj wears a yellow outfit.
-According to Entertainment Weekly, Jasmine Masters "emerges from a cocoon made of a tacky shower curtain and a hula hoop".
-Kandy Ho says her look is inspired by Greek goddesses.
-Violet Chachki gets nearly naked.

 The judges ask the contestants deemed safe to leave the main stage, then speak with the top and bottom contestants.
 Tempest DuJour mentions her weight loss.
 RuPaul asks the contestants to say who among their fellow contestants has impressed them the least.
 Kandy Ho and Tempest DuJour discuss age again.
 After the judges deliberate, Violet Chachki is declared the winner of the main challenge.
 Sasha Belle and Jasmine Masters are deemed safe.
-Kandy Ho and Tempest DuJour place in the bottom two and face off in a lip-sync to "Geronimo" by RuPaul (from the 2014 studio album Born Naked).
-RuPaul eliminates Tempest DuJour from the competition.
+Kandy Ho and Tempest DuJour place in the bottom two and face off in a lip-sync contest to "Geronimo" by RuPaul (from the 2014 studio album Born Naked).
+Kandy Ho wins the lip-sync and Tempest DuJour is eliminated from the competition.
 Tempest DuJour leaves the main stage and returns to the Werk Room to write a message on the mirror to her fellow contestants.

 Production

 Kathy Griffin (pictured in 2015) is a guest judge on the episode.

 The episode was directed by Nick Murray and originally aired on March 2, 2015.
 Its title, along with the season's twelfth episode "And the Rest Is Drag", refer to lyrics and phrasing ("we're all born naked, and the rest is drag") used prominently by RuPaul.
 The title track on RuPaul's album Born Naked explores this idea.
 Contestants perform the song on "And the Rest Is Drag", which has the season's last main challenge.
+"Born Naked" marked the end of the "She-Mail" moniker.

 Alaska Thunderfuck had previously competed on the fifth season of Drag Race and was the winner of the second season of RuPaul's Drag Race All Stars.
 Andersen and RuPaul collaborated for many years, until the show's ninth season; Andersen initially did RuPaul's hair and make-up, and later directed challenges and became a creative producer of Drag Race.
 He was a guest judge on season two's "Here Comes the Bride" (2010), and he was a special guest on the fourth season's "The Final Three" (2012), the fifth season's "The Final Three, Hunty" (2013), the sixth season's "Sissy That Walk" (2014).
 Andersen was nominated in the Outstanding Makeup for a Variety, Nonfiction or Reality Program category at the 67th Primetime Emmy Awards for his work on the seventh season's third episode ("ShakesQueer"), and he also directed the series of sketches on "And the Rest Is Drag".
 Griffin later made a guest appearance on the fifth episode of Drag Races seventh season, called "The DESPY Awards", to coach the contestants for the main challenge.